Functional inequalities and random walks on increasing subsets of the hypercube: Introduction

+An illustration of non-product structure is motivated from censored random walks, where product structure is explicitly broken.
+If we censor the simple random walk on $\{0,1\}^n$ to a subset $A$ (only moves that stay in $A$ are accepted), the chain now lives on a non-product space with geometry dictated by the boundary of $A$.
+Currently, there is a lack of good estimation for the mixing time of such random walks.
+Let us introduce this problem in details.

-Discrete-time random walks on finite graphs $G=(V,E)$ model stochastic processes where a walker iteratively transitions between adjacent vertices.
+We work on the $n$-dimensional hypercube.
+The Hamming graph is the graph $Q^n=(\{0,1\}^n,E)$ with $2^n$ vertices indexed by binary strings, where two vertices are adjacent (written $x\sim y$) iff they differ in exactly one coordinate.
+Discrete-time random walks on the Hamming graph (or more generally, on finite graphs $G=(V,E)$) model stochastic processes where a walker iteratively transitions between adjacent vertices.
 Formally, at each timestep $t$, the walker moves from current vertex $u$ to neighbor $v$ with probability $P(u,v)=\frac{1}{{\deg}(u)}$, defining a Markov chain with state space $V$ and transition matrix $P$.
 The stationary distribution $\pi$, satisfying $\pi P=\pi$, is given by $\pi(v)=\frac{\deg(v)}{2|E|}$ for connected non-bipartite graph.
 The mixing time $t_{{\rm mix}}(\varepsilon)$ quantifies the convergence rate to stationarity, defined as the minimal $t$ such that:

 where $\|\cdot\|_{{\rm TV}}$ denotes the total variation, and $\varepsilon\in(0,1)$ governs approximation accuracy.